 What is the quality of your offensive shot?
 Do you capitalize on every shorter ball?
 Coach Marcin Bieniek, founder of instructional Enjoy Tennis Blog, explains how to increase the quality of your offensive shots.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 Top players hit the ball with a really fast pace.
 From the baseline they try to use power to put more pressure on the opponent in order to achieve one of two things: to force the opponent to make mistakes or to receive an easy response.
 When the second scenario happens, pro players move inside the court and try to finish the point.

 The basic strategy in tennis is to play the ball deep.
 By keeping the ball close to the baseline, players limit offensive solutions of the opponent.
 Rivals can move behind the baseline to get more time to prepare their shots, but at the time they will also be further away from the target.
 Rivals can also use a half-volley, but it doesn’t provide many tactical options — especially the offensive ones.
 Overall, playing balls deep guarantees consistency and increases the chances of receiving shorter balls that are perfect to attack.
 However, when you get this opportunity to win the point, you have to make sure that you have the skills that will allow you to convert the opportunity into a won point.